-2. Will bringing on a new tool require organizational or process changes?
+2. Will bringing in a new tool require organizational or process changes?

 3. What does your data situation look like?

 Your plan could be that you want to increase the number of accounts or contacts you have by X percent over the next 18 months.
-The plan will be specific to where you’re currently at, but taking an assessment of where you stand, and where you’d like to be in the future, will be tremendously helpful as you bring on your new tools.
-And don’t worry, most organizations are in the same boat as you when it comes to data health.
+The plan needs to be specific to where you’re currently at.
+But taking an assessment of where you stand and where you’d like to be in the future will be tremendously helpful as you bring on your new tools.
+And don’t worry; most organizations are in the same boat as you when it comes to data health.
 The fact that you’re putting a plan in place automatically qualifies you as a leader in technology innovation.

 4. Who’s going to run it?

 We’ve seen this situation more times than we can count.
 Someone gets excited about the functionality of a new tool, signs the contract, but hasn’t thought through who is going to do the day-to-day work.
 Marketing tools don’t instantly reinvigorate your business.
 It takes effort to build a foundation of assets and processes that will transform a revenue engine over time.

 You must have people who know how to operate the tool (or who can learn it).
 You need someone who is providing the strategy around a marketing vision.
 Your investment will be squandered if you don’t have the human capital needed to make the software successful.
 By the way, glomming on an additional responsibility for your lone marker who’s already overworked, or getting an intern to run it, isn’t going to be a recipe for success.
 Here’s a great resource to get you started thinking about the skills needed to be successful with your new marketing technology investment.

 5. What existing systems do you need to integrate it with?